 • Child life specialist — Although not a clinical position, there are some hospitals and other medical facilities that focus on children’s health that hire individuals to help children cope with ongoing medical procedures.

-• Youth counselor — Here the term “counselor” does not mean to that you can provide psychological counseling, It refers to working with youth, typically adolescents, in areas such as after-school programs, camps, and other programs.
+• Youth counselor — Here, the term “counselor” does not mean to that you can provide psychological counseling, It refers to working with youth, typically adolescents, in areas such as after-school programs, camps, and other programs.

 • Social services assistant — With this level of education, you would be working in “assistant” roles.
 For instance, in the social work arena, you could be a case worker assistant focusing on supporting children and families.
 You could also be employed as a case manager assisting families and children in navigating social services and resources.

-• Healthcare assistant — As with social services, in the healthcare arena, you could look for positions such as rehabilitation assistant, helping therapists who work with children recovering from injuries or managing their disabilities.
+• Healthcare assistant — As with social services, in the healthcare arena, you could look for positions such as rehabilitation assistant, helping therapists who work with children recovering from injuries or managing disabilities.
 Depending on the state in which you live, you could also serve as a mental health technician supporting licensed professionals in hospitals, residential treatment centers, or psychiatric facilities.

 In this UMass Global degree program, students take a strong general core of required classes.
 Child Psychology is one of five concentrations, which includes 12 credits (four courses) that is taken along with the core requirements to get a bachelor’s degree in psychology with a concentration in child psychology.